vkdolea/age-system/README.md

 <img src="https://imgur.com/3rJNe40.png"/>

 ## Intro
-Character sheet designed to serve all AGE System versions.
+Character sheet designed to serve most of AGE System versions.
 Not all AGE installments are fully implemented.
 New features are expected to be added over time.

 ## Features
 - Different color schemes